avriette/rrm/README.md

 promises (using `q`, rather than the value itself).
 So "returns a hash" means "returns a promise to a hash."

-* `add_object( type )`
+* `add_object( type, object )`

 Takes two arguments, the type of object being added and an anonymous object to be added.
 Note that if this object is already in Riak, an Error will be returned.
 For existing objects, use `update_object`.